itbh-at/keycloak-elytron-demo/README.md

 sh scripts/make_req.sh message_i_want_to_see
 ```

 You should see the result "message_i_want_to_see".
-This means you reached the EJB, protected by the role "rest" sucessfully
+This means you reached the EJB which is only accessible for the role "rest".